Skippy Baxter: Early life

 Lloyd Baxter, having endured an accident as a youth with a tractor, which almost resulted in a leg amputation, began skating at the urging of his mother to strengthen his leg to avoid amputation.
-In turn, began his career as a champion youth speed skater.
+In turn, he soon began his career as a champion youth speed skater.

-Baxter enlisted in the United States army in 1943 and served in Northern Italy during World War II with the 10th Mountain Division, along with his brother Meryl Baxter.
-They were granted leave on weekends to continue performing in Ice Shows.
-Baxter was on the United States Olympic Figure Skating team, but because of the war and his enlistment, the Winter Olympics were cancelled that year.
+Baxter was on the United States Olympic Figure Skating team in 1940, but because of World War II, the Winter Olympics were cancelled.
+Baxter enlisted in the United States army in 1943 and served in Northern Italy during the war with the 10th Mountain Division, along with his brother Meryl Baxter.